Batman Unmasked Wikimedia

 Only Three Seasons | National Parks In Television Shows

 So, why did such an incredibly popular series end after only three seasons?
-Remember: Lost In Space and Star Trek also had a three season runs yet sparked a huge following, films, and much, much more after going into syndication.
+Remember: Lost In Space and Star Trek also had only a three season run yet both of these shows sparked huge followings, films, and much, much more after going into syndication.

 Like a meteor streaking across the sky, Batman captured our attention like few televisions shows ever have.